TheRedScreen64/radix-chat/backend/README.md

 ]
 ```

+**Alternative: Get message info by id**
+`GET /global/messages/{ID}`

 ## Topics - Get

 Returns 50 topics

+Order: by votes desc

 > Tip:
-> Don't define lastId to get the first 50 topics,
+> Leave lastId undefined to get the first 50 topics,
-> define lastId to get 50 topics after the last topic of the topics fetched before.
+> define lastId (as the id of the last topic in the response before) to get the next 50 topics.

 **Request**